aiminy/3UTR-Seq/README.md

 **Summary**

 Vilborg identifyied a new class of long chromatin-associated RNA,named as DoGs.
 RNA sequencing data for discoverying DoGs is a new type of data, and the streamlined bioinformatics pipeline for processing and analyzing this new type of RNA sequencing data is not available yet.
 Here we developed a streamlined pipeline to proceesing DoGs RNA-Seq data.
-We believe that this bioinforamtics can enhance the research related to DoGs.
+We believe that this bioinformatics pipeline can enhance the research related to DoGs.